 - All of these should be avoided (as much as possible): citrus fruits and tomatoes which are acidic; potatoes, peppers, and aubergines, (but sweet potatoes are fine).

 - Sugar, of course, is not good and that means anything that contains it too.

 - You can follow a strict diet for 14 days to ease symptoms and lose weight.
 If this

 seems too radical, you can give up some of the problem foods and see if it makes a

 Turmeric contains the essential ingredient, curcumin, which is released when it is heated up/cooked with oil, or extracted with alcohol, and the addition of pepper increases its absorption.
 It’s essential that the turmeric you take has been extracted this way.
 Golden Paste (which I give to my dog once a day) is made by boiling up turmeric powder in water, adding coconut oil and pepper at the end, and then cooling.
 You can find lots of recipes online.

-After six months of following this regime most of the time, my fingers are straighter, I have a negligible amount of pain in my knee or fingers and don’t get stiff after exercise or being sedentary.
+After three years of following this regime most of the time, my fingers are straighter, I have a negligible amount of pain in my knee or fingers and don’t get stiff after exercise or being sedentary.

 You can get Pukka Herbs Wholistic Turmeric, £15.95 for 30 days’ supply and Patrick Holford No Blush Niacin 60 Tablets, £16.11 at www.superfooduk.com Put in the promotion code: HSoul1 and you can get a 5% discount.